 3) Create a batching schedule

 It’s important to have a repeatable system and schedule to follow when you’re repurposing your content.
 I recommend dedicating one week a month for batch creating your content.
-If you’re new to content batching, then check out this post for the exact schedule I use to schedule an entire month of content in one week.

 Once you have the right system and a content creation schedule in place, you’ll be able to turn multiple long-form pieces of content that you created earlier in the week into various pieces of content that’s ready to schedule by the end of the week!